Search This Blog

 In Roman times all free men had to be clean shaven while slaves were forced to wear beards.

-Toman Barbers use thin-bladed iron razors, shaved a face with an iron novacila, or Roman razor, which were sharpened with water and a whetstone.
+Roman Barbers use thin-bladed iron razors, shaved a face with an iron novacila, or Roman razor, which were sharpened with water and a whetstone.
 They didn't always use soap or oil, which is probably why it takes so long to shave a patron's face.

 A decree was issued in 1092 Britain by which the ecclesiastical authorities forbade monks to grow beards.
 As a result many surgeons also became "beard-cutters” or barbers.

-In the Middle Ages barbers also performed as surgeons, a practice previously attended to by monks, priests, and other clergymen.
 The barber pole was introduced in Britain featuring red and white spiraling stripes, which indicated the two crafts (surgery in red and barbering in white).

-Barbers received higher pay than surgeons until surgeons were entered into British war ships during naval wars.
+Barbers received higher pay than surgeons until surgeons were entered into British warships during naval wars.

 Richard Arkwright, the inventor of the spinning frame initially started off as a barber.
 After the death of his first wife, Patience Holt, by whom he had a son, he married Margaret Biggins in 1761.
 Margaret had a small income, which enabled Arkwright to expand his barbering business.
 He acquired a secret method for dyeing hair and traveled about the country purchasing human hair for use in the manufacture of wigs.